 What can we do?

 Have a look in your cupboard and fridge and see what is actually in date and what is not in date.
 All non-perishable foods have a longer shelf life lasting a longer time without spoiling and don’t need to be kept in the fridge.

 Start using perishable and non-perishable foods which are due to go out of date where you can make a meal which you can then freeze.
 I am sure we all have ingredients in our store cupboard that have not been used in a while so before panicking to shop, check what you have.

-If you are running low, then pop to the supermarket and pick up what is available rather than what is not, you may find alternative grains such as couscous, bulgur wheat, noodles or naan bread as an option if there is no pasta or rice available.
+You may find alternative grains such as couscous, bulgar wheat, noodles, naan bread as an option if there is no pasta and rice.

 Readymade microwaveable pouches of couscous and rice may be available.
 Pick up something you have not tried before, it may be a type of pulses such as butterbeans that will be on the shelf instead of chickpeas/kidney beans.

-There is also tinned fruit in juice and fresh vegetables and fruit which you can cook and freeze.
-You may find that more fresh produce is available instead of tinned products.
 Potatoes, onions, root vegetables and sweet potatoes have a longer shelf life and you can buy a large pack to get you through.
 You may find more fresh produce available during this time.

 Working from home

-Go for a quick walk round the block after your lunch to get some fresh air, take a few deep breaths if you few stressed and adapt your working needs as required.
+Go for a quick walk round the block after your lunch to get some fresh air, take a few deep breaths if you are struggling and adapt your working needs as required.